-In line with Government directives, the LSN office was forced to close on 23rd March.
-We have been working hard to put plans in place to keep as many of our services running as possible during the COVID-19 crisis.
-Our information and support telephone line has been redirected and remains open during usual hours between 9.30am – to 4.30pm, calls to our admin line have also been redirected and it is operating as normal; our website remains active, emails continue to be answered, information packs are still being sent out to those who need them and our social media continues.
-Where possible, we would ask that you pay membership fees online (via the Get Involved section of the website) as we are unable to process cheques, but please get in touch with us if you need any help.
+We have been working hard to keep as many of our services running as possible during the COVID-19 crisis.
+Our information and support telephone line remains open during usual hours between 9.30am – to 4.30pm, calls to our admin line have also been redirected and it is operating as normal; our website remains active, emails continue to be answered, information packs are still being sent out to those who need them and our social media continues.
+Where possible, we would ask that you pay membership fees online (via the Get Involved section of the website).
+We are able to process card payments but our phone lines may be busier than usual.
+If paying by cheque is your only option, we will be able to process it but it may take slightly longer than normal.
 In addition, we are unable to process merchandise orders so these items have been temporarily removed from our shop.
-Mailout out of the Spring edition of LymphLine was also completed, so it’s pretty much business as usual.

 Rest assured, the LSN will remain open and we are committed to doing our utmost to keep providing you with the information and support you need in relation to your lymphoedema and the current situation.